SasView/sasview/src/sans/models/media/model_functions.rst

 Benoit, H., Comptes Rendus (1957).
 245, 2244-2247.

 Hammouda, B., SANS from Homogeneous Polymer Mixtures A Unified Overview, Advances in Polym.
 Sci.
 (1993), 106, 87-133.

 For 2D plot, the wave transfer is defined as .

-TEST DATASET

 This example dataset is produced, using 200 data points, *qmin* = 0.001 -1, *qmax* = 0.2 -1 and the default values below.